-Elective courses: Students have the freedom to choose courses that fit their intellectual interests and enhance their academic study.
-These may include graduate courses offered by other programs or departments, such as art history, Chinese studies, anthropology, women's studies, and film and media studies.
+For more info, visit the link: https://globalislam.center.ufl.edu/academics/graduate/req uirements-and-courses/ offered by other programs or departments, such as art history, Chinese studies, anthropology, women's studies, and film and media studies.

 Language requirement: Students must demonstrate competence in at least one language used in the study of Buddhism (primarily Chinese, but it can also be another language, such as Japanese or Korean).
 Sometimes a second language may be needed, depending on the student's area of specialization and its relevance to his/her dissertation research.